Walsh Hadamard Code – Matlab Simulation

 QPSK – Quadrature Phase Shift Keying

 Quadrature Phase Shift Keying (QPSK) is a form of phase modulation technique, in which two information bits (combined as one symbol) are modulated at once, selecting one of the four possible carrier phase shift states.
-The QPSK signal within a symbol duration \(T_{sym}\) is defined as where the signal phase is given by Therefore, the … Read more
+The QPSK signal within a symbol duration \(T_{sym}\) is defined as $$s(t) = A \cdot cos \left[2 \pi f_c t … Read more

 Spread Spectrum Communications – Introduction